CLIMAAX/crabook/crabook/aboutclimaax.md

 The CLIMAAX project
 =======================

 CLIMAte risk and vulnerability Assessment framework and toolboX (CLIMAAX) is a 4-year Horizon Europe project that provides financial, analytical, and practical support to improve regional climate and emergency risk management plans.
-CLIMAAX is designed to contribute to the harmonization and consolidation of the practice of climate risk assessment, leaving a legacy for upcoming European initiatives while turning the European Commission Climate Change Mission on Adaptation. into practice.
+CLIMAAX is designed to contribute to the harmonization and consolidation of the practice of climate risk assessment, leaving a legacy for upcoming European initiatives while turning the European Commission Climate Change Mission on Adaptation.
 The project started in January 2023 and runs until December 2026.

 ## In a nutshell